-3-4 The Impact of Trauma on Students, Staff, and Families
+3-4 The Impact of Trauma on Teaching, Learning and Living in the Eara of Covid 19

 How children and adolescents deal with traumatic experiences may vary a great deal.
 We know from prior research some of the situations that can negatively impact the ability to learn and retain information.
 More recent information is telling us that those students that we might have categorized as resilient may demonstrate negative reactions to trauma later in life.
-Now, in light of school and community shootings, the residual effectives of Corona Virus, and war we are learning first-hand how the changes of daily life has impacted both how we live, learn and teach.
+Now, in light of the Corona Virus, we are learning first-hand how the upheaval of daily life has impacted both how we live, learn and teach.
 This program will highlight some of this new research and you will hear from a variety of voices: teachers, parents and students on how they are navigating this uncharted territory.
 How do we continue to educate our students and operate within the new order of safety concerns?